splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Configure the alerts that are routed to your service
 =======================================================

 Next, use alert routing to associate alerts with a service.
-If an alert matches your alert filter conditions, it is routed to the service.
-See :ref:`ii-configure-alert-routing` for step to create alert routing rules.
+If an alert matches your alert routing filter conditions, it is routed to the service.
+See :ref:`ii-configure-alert-routing` for steps to create alert routing rules.

 .. _ii-setup-alert-grouping: